Process Flows Provide Insight Into How Work Gets Done

-In most cases, you'll create a process flow using flowcharting tools like Visio or LucidChart by dragging and dropping icons representing tasks, decision points, inputs, etc. and then connecting them in the proper order.
+In most cases, you'll create a process flow using flow chart tools like Visio or LucidChart by dragging and dropping symbols representing tasks, decision points, inputs, etc., and then connecting them in the proper order.

 This allows anyone outside of or unfamiliar with the process to follow the workflow step-by-step without a lot of expository explanation.

-It's one thing to show how a process works currently, it's quite another to show how the process could work better in the future.
+It's one thing to show how a business process works currently; it's another to show how the process could work better in the future.

 This is the goal of process improvement—to improve the efficiency and accuracy of a process by reviewing its current state and finding ways of improving it.

-There is a variety of process improvement methodologies to consider which we document in another article.
+There are a variety of process improvement methodologies to consider, which we document in another article.
 Learn some excellent techniques for process flow analysis and improvement in that post.